-We designed and built a novel Information Service called Digital Information Service to provide an ideal approach to unify and federate major annotation/search tools, support collaboration, retrieve, represent and manage content of scientific documents coming from various sources in a flexible fashion.
+We designed and built a novel Information Service called Digital Information Service to provide an ideal approach to unify and federate major web-based annotation/search tools, support collaboration, retrieve, represent and manage content of scientific documents coming from various sources in a flexible fashion.
 Digital Information Service forms an add-on architecture that interacts with the various social networking tools and unifies them in a higher-level system.
-In other words, it provides a unifying architecture, where one can assemble metadata instances of different information services.
-We built a prototype implementation called Internet Documentation and Integration of Metadata (IDIOM) [IDIOM 2008] that showed that the proposed Digital Information Service achieves unification and federation of the three academic publication management tool implementations, namely, Connotea, Delicious and Citeulike, and support their communication protocols.
-Furthermore, the prototype implementation also supports ability to use major academic search tools (Windows Live Academic and Google Scholar etc.) to collect metadata and store them into a local system.
+In other words, it provides a unifying architecture, where one can assemble metadata instances of different web-based information services.
+We built a prototype implementation called Internet Documentation and Integration of Metadata (IDIOM) that showed that the proposed Digital Information Service achieves unification and federation of the three academic publication management tool implementations, namely, Connotea, Delicious and Citeulike, and support their communication protocols.
+Furthermore, the prototype implementation also supports ability to use major academic search tools (Microsoft Academic Search and Google Scholar etc.) to collect metadata and store them into a local system.
 We also showed that the Digital Information Service achieves information federation by utilizing a global schema called Merged Schema.
-The merged schema consists of annotation tools' schemas, academic search tools' schemas, Dublin Core Metadata Initiative (DCMI) [DCMI 2011] schemas and BibTex [BibTex 2011] schemas.
-With these capabilities, the proposed Digital Information Service enables implementations of different digital metadata management and academic search tools to interact with each other and to share each other's metadata.
-We discuss the semantics and architecture of the proposed Digital Information Service in the following sections.
+The merged schema consists of annotation tools' schemas, academic search tools' schemas, Dublin Core Metadata Initiative schemas and BibTex schemas.
+With these capabilities, the proposed Digital Information Service enables implementations of different digital metadata management and academic search tools to interact with each other and to share each